scratchmex/mixtemi_infrastructure/README.md

 There could be special apps, mostly org related, like git, uptime, etc; that we can put in the first level.
 If the app is server related, then is behind the level of the server name, probaly we would have a wildcard.

 At the end we add the unique project name.
-If multiple deployments for the same app, we add the `#-` prefix.
+If multiple deployments for the same app, we add the `-#` suffix.
 If we need different deployments for api, web, etc, we add it also as a suffix `-api`.

 The records of each app points to a server via `CNAME` record.
 Each server is a `A` record.